 “Rather than interpreting women’s lower wages as a failure, perhaps it should be seen as a sign that a higher wage simply isn’t as meaningful an incentive for women as it is for men.”

-Don’t get me wrong, here: none of this should be taken to mean that sexism doesn’t exist—it most certainly does—but the data, and especially this analysis, should be encouraging to those of us who are concerned about the economic well-being of women in 2018.
+Don’t get me wrong, here: none of this should be taken to mean that sexism doesn’t exist—it most certainly does—but the data, and especially this analysis, should be encouraging to those of us who are concerned about the economic well-being of women.

 — The Wage Gap Between Men and Woman Virtually Disappears When Differences in Behavior Are Taken into Account originally appeared at Libertarian Institute and FEE.org.